A copy of the 2018 Annual Report has been submitted to the

 Organization of Petroleum Exporting Countries(“OPEC”) and the level of oil production by non- OPECcountries;

-- oil refining capacity and shifts in end-customer preferences toward fuel efficiency and the use of natural gas;
+- oil refining and transportation capacity and shifts in end-customer preferences toward fuel efficiency and the use of natural gas;

 - technological advances affecting energy consumption;

-- access to capital and credit markets, which may affect our customers’ activity levels and spending for our products and services; and
+- volatility in, and access to, capital and credit markets, which may affect our customers’ activity levels, and spending for our products and services; and

 - natural disasters.

 The oil and gas industry has historically experienced periodic downturns, which have been characterized by diminished demand for oilfield services and downward pressure on the prices we charge.
-The current downturn in the oil and gas industry, which began in 2014, has resulted in a reduction in demand for oilfield services and could further adversely affect our financial condition, results of operations or cash flows.
+While oil and natural gas prices have recently started to rebound from the downturn that began in 2014, the market remains quite volatile and the sustainability of the price recovery and business activity levels is dependent on variables beyond our control, such as geopolitical stability, OPEC’s actions to regulate its production capacity, changes in demand patterns, and international sanctions and tariffs.
+Continued volatility or any future reduction in demand for oilfield services and could further adversely affect our financial condition, results of operations, or cash flows.

-Our success depends on our ability to implement new technologies and services.
+Our success depends on our ability to develop, implement, and protect new technologies and services.

 The industries in which we operate or have operated expose us to potential liabilities, including the installation or use of our products, which may not be covered by insurance or may be in excess of policy limits, or for which expected recoveries may not be realized.

-We are subject to potential liabilities arising from equipment malfunctions, equipment misuse, personal injuries and natural disasters, the occurrence of which may result in uncontrollable flows of gas or well fluids, fires and explosions.
+We are subject to potential liabilities arising from, among other possibilities, equipment malfunctions, equipment misuse, personal injuries, and natural disasters, any of which may result in hazardous situations, including uncontrollable flows of gas or well fluids, fires, and explosions.
 Although we have obtained insurance against many of these risks, our insurance may not be adequate to cover our liabilities.
 Further, the insurance may not generally be available in the future or, if available, premiums may not be commercially justifiable.
 If we incur substantial liability and the damages are not covered by insurance or are in excess of policy limits, or if we were to incur liability at a time when we are not able to obtain liability insurance, such potential liabilities could have a material adverse effect on our business, results of operations, financial condition or cash flows.

 We may lose money on fixed-price contracts.

-As customary for the types of businesses that we operate, we often agree to provide products and services under fixed-price contracts.
+As customary for some of our projects, we often agree to provide products and services under fixed-price contracts.
 We are subject to material risks in connection with such fixed-price contracts.
 It is not possible to estimate with complete certainty the final cost or margin of a project at the time of bidding or during the early phases of its execution.
 Actual expenses incurred in executing these fixed-price contracts can vary substantially from those originally anticipated for several reasons including, but not limited to, the following:

-- unforeseen additional costs related to the purchase of substantial equipment necessary for contract fulfillment;
+- unforeseen additional costs related to the purchase of substantial equipment necessary for contract fulfillment or labor shortages in the markets for where the contracts are performed;

 - mechanical failure of our production equipment and machinery;